 Even though ANCSA places its land entitlement with the ANCSA Corporations, most tribes in Alaska own some land.
-Tribally owned land is in fee simple status and in Alaska is not considered held in Trust for jurisdictional purposes.
-Although tribally owned lands are in fee simple status, and fire management responsibilities are not identified in ANCSA, ANILCA, or 620 DM 5.3, tribal lands are currently treated similarly to ANCSA Corporation lands for fire management purposes.
+Most tribally owned lands in Alaska are in fee simple status and are not considered held in Trust for jurisdictional purposes.
+Although fire management responsibilities are not identified in ANCSA, ANILCA, or 620 DM 5.3 for tribally owned lands in fee simple status, these lands are currently treated similarly to ANCSA Corporation lands for fire management purposes.